 Attend a webinar on Finding Your Best Self!

-Lisa's newest book is Finding Your Best Self.
+Lisa's newest book, published in 2019, is Finding Your Best Self.
 Recovery from Addiction, Trauma, or Both.

 It is available as an amazon ebook (PDF) or paperback or hard cover book, or via our web store as an e-book (PDF) or paperback.
 Training is available as well.
 Translations are available in German and Japanese book and underway in Polish, Korean, and simplified Chinese.